arijitdas0211/PGFinder/README.md

 # PGFinder

-PGFinder is an online web application for finding Paying Guest accommodations for users like - students or professionals or an individual, who is intended to relocate to a new place.
+PGFinder is a web application for finding Paying Guest accommodations for users like - students or professionals or an individual, who is intended to relocate to a new place.
 PG Finder aims to simplify the search for suitable PG options by providing a user-friendly interface and filter search functionalities.
 It uses MySQL as the database backend.

 ![PGFinder Logo](Assets/logo1.png)